Arm Debugger

 Save your changes.

 The Arm Tools Environment Manager extension activates the workspace and downloads the tools specified in the vcpkg-configuration.json file.
-After installation, tools are available on the PATH.
+After installation, tools are available on the PATH for the activated workspace in Visual Studio Code.

 Manage your license with the Arm License Management Utility.